montionugera/EDV-Laon/README.md

 The project decide to use XXX chart because it is suite with differentiate data and to support more than to variable we use xxx technique to enchant visualize.

+### Step

+#### Draft a story
+After I got the data I try to mark down what is the interesting story behide this and I found out that the most interesting variables are amount of loan and yield; I try to draft the visualization by using tableau public and found the co-related interesting variables such as
+Loan Original Date, Employment Status, Listing Category and Borrower State.

+#### Processing Data

+The data is too large so I need to process the data to optimize the size of resource that be used to create the visualization by create python script using numpy and pandas;

+1st View Loan Original Date vs Sum(Loan Amount) vs ListingCategory - Show trend 2nd State vs vs Sum(LoanAmount) On date - Show Loan density 3nd View CreditGrade vs Borrower Rate - Show relation between Grade and Borrower Rate 4nd View ProsperRating vs Borrower Rate - Show relation between Grade and Borrower Rate